Systems biology: Associated disciplines

-Bioinformatics and data analysis

 Other aspects of computer science, informatics, and statistics are also used in systems biology.
 These include new forms of computational models, such as the use of process calculi to model biological processes (notable approaches include stochastic π-calculus, BioAmbients, Beta Binders, BioPEPA, and Brane calculus) and constraint-based modeling; integration of information from the literature, using techniques of information extraction and text mining; development of online databases and repositories for sharing data and models, approaches to database integration and software interoperability via loose coupling of software, websites and databases, or commercial suits; network-based approaches for analyzing high dimensional genomic data sets.
 For example, weighted correlation network analysis is often used for identifying clusters (referred to as modules), modeling the relationship between clusters, calculating fuzzy measures of cluster (module) membership, identifying intramodular hubs, and for studying cluster preservation in other data sets; pathway-based methods for omics data analysis, e.g. approaches to identify and score pathways with differential activity of their gene, protein, or metabolite members.
 Much of the analysis of genomic data sets also include identifying correlations.
 Additionally, as much of the information comes from different fields, the development of syntactically and semantically sound ways of representing biological models is needed.

+Model and its types

+What is a model?

+A model serves as a conceptual depiction of objects or processes, highlighting certain characteristics of these items or activities.
+A model captures only certain facets of reality; however, when created correctly, this limited scope is adequate because the primary goal of modeling is to address specific inquiries.
+The saying, "essentially, all models are wrong, but some are useful," attributed to the statistician George Box, is a suitable principle for constructing models.